Posted by Aaron Sarfati on Apr 10th 2024

 What Makes Alligator Shoes so Pricey.

 If you have ever gone shopping online for a pair of real alligator shoes, you may have had an eye-watering moment when it came to the prices that these fine shoes sell for.
 You might have asked the clerk, "What makes Alligator Shoes so Pricey"?
-When it comes to luxury goods like Mezlan shoes, you can have no reason not to include alligator shoes on that list with other expensive luxury goods like fine watches and designer hand bags.
+When it comes to luxury goods like Mezlan shoes, you can have no reason not to include alligator dress shoes on that list with other expensive luxury goods like fine watches and designer hand bags.

 Key Takeaways

-• Alligator Skin Leather is Extremely Rare
+- Alligator Skin Leather is Extremely Rare

-• The Skin is Extremely Costly to Tan
+- The Skin is Extremely Costly to Tan

-• It Takes Far Longer to Tan than Cowhide
+- It Takes Far Longer to Tan than Cowhide

-• The Shoes are completely handmade
+- The Shoes are completely handmade

-• Every piece of skin has to match for a pair of shoes
+- Every piece of skin has to match for a pair of shoes

-• Only a few shoe artisans have the skills to make them
+- Only a few shoe artisans have the skills to make them

-• The shoes are made in limited numbers
+- The shoes are made in limited numbers

-• It takes many hours to make one pair of shoes
+- It takes many hours to make one pair of shoes

 What makes a product pricey is not just one reason, it may be several reasons why a certain type of product costs plenty.
-Alligator shoes go right into the latter because there are several reasons why they are pricey.
+Alligator men's shoes go right into the latter because there are several reasons why they are pricey.
 It isn't just a fancy label sewn into these gator shoes.

-The first reason that alligator shoes are pricey like Mauri shoes is the cost of the actual alligator skin itself.
+The first reason that gator shoes are pricey like Mauri shoes is the cost of the actual material itself.
 You can't just get alligator skin at any leather mill out there if you even know where there are leather mills to begin with.
 These fine reptile skins are only processed at certain leather mills that specialize in reptile skin tanning.
 Because these gator skins are essentially different from cowhide, you can't tan them the same way using the same exact tanning chemicals which is essence, cures the skins from deteriorating if not tanned and cured for use.
 The tanneries that create the alligator skins are experts in how to tan these fine skins and also bring out all of the best features of the skin as well that your basic leather tannery is not equipped or experienced in.
 They may do a fantastic job of tanning cowhide but they won't know how to do the same thing with alligator skins.
 Just removing the skin from the alligator is an altogether different process than skinning a cow.
 Read our article Why Buy Alligator Shoes to learn more.

 There is great care that needs to go into skinning an alligator and different processes and chemicals so the skin doesn't get damaged in the process.
 It is far more fragile than the more resilient cowhide.
 Alligator skin requires many steps that traditional cow leather does not.
 Steps like liming remove the natural greases and fats that are naturally in the alligator skin.
 The liming process also softens the skin as well making it a bit easier to work with.
 After the liming comes the de-liming which in effect raises the acidity in the alligator skin after the liming initially lowered it.
 The de-liming also breaks down the bone and scales the skin as well making it easier to work with.
 The next phase is called pickling which if effect cures the skin completely and turns the skin into leather where it can be finished next.
 Since time is money, this dramatically affects the cost of the skin in comparison to your common cowhide.
 Learn how to care for alligator shoes here.